If you’re shopping online for the

 Selkirk Club Paddle: this set, also from Selkirk Sports, is their entry level paddle.
 This lightweight polymer core paddle is an affordable option for someone looking for a quality paddle from this well-known equipment manufacturer at a more affordable price point.
 The set includes two club paddles and two balls roughly for the same price you would pay for one Selkirk Neo paddle.

-Who is the Selkirk Club paddle set for?: If you are looking for well known paddle brand that makes their equipment in the USA, Selkirk is a great option.
+Who is the Selkirk Club paddle set for?: If you are looking for a well-known paddle brand that makes their equipment in the USA, Selkirk is a great option.
 This club paddle is a budget option compared to their slightly more expensive Neo paddle.

 ***If you are also looking for a pickleball NET- continue reading below to learn: